 The Editors are pleased to present the 21st edition of Harrison's Principles of Internal Medicine.
 This 21st edition is a true landmark in medicine, spanning 71 years and multiple generations of trainees and practicing clinicians.
 While medicine and medical education have evolved, readers will appreciate how this classic textbook has retained enduring features that have distinguished it among medical texts—a sharp focus on the clinical presentation of disease, expert in-depth summaries of pathophysiology and treatment, and highlights of emerging frontiers of science and medicine.
 Indeed, Harrison's retains its conviction that, in the profession of medicine, we are all perpetual students with lifelong learning as our common goal.

 Harrison's is intended for learners throughout their careers.
 For students, Part 1, Chapter 1 begins with an overview of "The Practice of Medicine."
 In this introductory chapter, the editors continue the tradition of orienting clinicians to the science and the art of medicine, emphasizing the values of our profession while incorporating new advances in technology, science, and clinical care.
 Part 2, "Cardinal Manifestations and Presentation of Diseases," is a signature feature of Harrison's.
 These chapters eloquently describe how patients present with common clinical conditions, such as headache, fever, cough, palpitations, or anemia, and provide an overview of typical symptoms, physical findings, and differential diagnosis.
 Mastery of these topics prepares students for subsequent chapters on specific diseases they will encounter in courses on pathophysiology and in clinical clerkships.
 For residents and fellows caring for patients and preparing for board examinations, Harrison's remains a definitive source of trusted content written by internationally renowned experts.
 Trainees will be reassured by the depth of content, comprehensive tables, and illuminating figures and clinical algorithms.
 Many examination questions are based on key testing points derived from Harrison's chapters.
-A useful companion book, Harrison's Self-Assessment and Board Review, includes over 1000 questions, offers comprehensive explanations of the correct answer, and provides links to the relevant chapters in the textbook.
+A useful companion book, Harrison's® Review Questions, includes over 1000 questions, offers comprehensive explanations of the correct answer, and provides links to the relevant chapters in the textbook.
 Practicing clinicians must keep up with an ever-changing knowledge base and clinical guidelines as part of lifelong learning.
 Clinicians can trust that chapters are updated extensively with each edition of Harrison's.
 The text is an excellent point-of-care reference for clinical questions, differential diagnosis, and patient management.
 In addition to the expanded and detailed Treatment sections, Harrison's continues its tradition of including "Approach to the Patient" sections, which provide an expert's overview of the practical management of common but often complex clinical conditions.

 This edition has been modified extensively in its structure as well as its content and offers a more consistently standardized format for each disease chapter.
 The authors and editors have curated rigorously and synthesized the vast amount of information that comprises general internal medicine—and each of the major specialties—into a highly readable and informative two-volume book.
 Readers will appreciate the concise writing style and substantive quality that have always characterized Harrison's.
 This book has a sharp focus on essential information with a goal of providing clear and definitive answers to clinical questions.